gjp/pdf-barber/README.md

 Writing PDF with new CropBox to cropped_A_Tale_of_Two_Cities_NT.pdf...
 Running: gs -sDEVICE=pdfwrite -o cropped_A_Tale_of_Two_Cities_NT.pdf -c "[/CropBox [160 320 450 722] /PAGES pdfmark"  -f /tmp/d20110926-8711-eofvnb/barber20110926-8711-15vg8np
 ```
+Other options:

+`--dryrun` will display the calculated CropBox without writing a new file
+`--tmpdir DIR` will render the working files to the specified directory and retain them, so you can see what the renderer is doing.
+WARNING: Using the same tmpdir for multiple runs will cause odd behavior.

 ## What else do I need?